 Revenues are affected by economic changes and changes in federal and State policies.
 Tax base is a measure of the State’s ability to generate revenue.
 A decreasing tax base may force spending reductions, increased taxes, or both.
 Receipts are revenues that have been recorded on a cash basis.

-See Appendix 3 for a breakdown of State receipts by major source for the past five years.
+See Appendix 3 for a breakdown of State receipts by major source for the past five State fiscal years.

-Total State Receipts Have Increased Over the Past Five Years
+Total State Receipts Have Increased Over the Past Five Fiscal Years

-Personal Income Tax and Consumer Tax Receipts Have Increased Over the Past Five Years
+Personal Income Tax and Consumer Tax Receipts Have Increased Over the Past Five Fiscal Years

 - Personal income tax and consumer (consumption and use) taxes:

-- In 2017, personal income tax receipts—the State’s largest tax revenue source—increased 1.1 percent over the previous year.
+- In 2021, personal income tax receipts—the State’s largest tax revenue source—increased 2.4 percent from the previous year.